MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-Q-Equipment-Construction-Materials-Specifications-Approval/part-162-Engineering-Equipment/subpart-162.018-Safety-Relief-Valves-Liquefied-Compressed-Gas/section-162.018-4.md

 (c) All safety relief valves shall be so constructed that the failure of any part cannot obstruct the free and full discharge of vapors from the valve.

 (d) The nominal size of a safety relief valve shall be the inside diameter of the inlet opening to the individual valve disk.
-No safety relief valve shall be smaller than3/4 inch nor larger than 6 inches.
+No safety relief valve shall be smaller than 3/4 inch nor larger than 6 inches.
 Safety relief valves shall have flanged or welded end inlet connections and either flanged or screwed outlet connections, except outlets exceeding 4 inches in diameter shall be flanged.

 (e) Safety relief valves shall be of the angle or straight-through type, fitted with side or top outlet discharge connections.